2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 }
 ```

 We will write another Promise to achieve this.
 Again, we must set the driver for localforage before we can use it.
 This time, we get the queue from localforage.
 Then, one at a time to avoid race conditions, we pass each item to a helper function that uploads it to Grails.
-Finally, we remove the queue from localforage, because it is no longer needed.
+Finally, we remove the queue from localforage, as it is no longer needed.
 We resolve this Promise with a success message.
 Here is the helper function:

 ```js
 /** submits one at a time */